2024 Training Camp Announcement!

 Can only speak Mandarin with a few words of English.

 This is an adult training camp and participants must be 18 years of age or older!
 If there is a younger person wanting to participate please contact me.
-It could be doable but they would need to be accompanied by a guardian.
+It could be doable but they would need to be accompanied to training everyday by a guardian.
 This is not intended as a summer camp for kids, but serious younger players could be considered.

 Xiamen City

-Xiamen city is an island and has a large amount of nature for such a small place.
+Xiamen City is an island and has a large amount of nature for such a small place.
 The outer edge is ringed with beaches and the inside has mountains and parks.
 A subtropical climate Xiamen is has a reputation for green and healthy living with plenty of palm trees and sun.
 The world’s longest elevated bike path is in Xiamen, as is miles of coastline optimized for running, walking and biking.

 Xiamen is directly across the water from Taiwan and within a few hours from Hong Kong, Shenzhen and Guangzhou.
 Aside from the international airport Xiamen has many high speed train lines that can connect you quickly to all parts of China if you would like to continue your traveling after the training camp.

 Google Map image of Xiamen City.
 The city center in on the island while the outlying districts are on the mainland.
+Your hotel is in the island while the courts are off the island.

 Prices are also cheap compared to other major Chinese cities.
 An hour long taxi drive will cost you about $20 and a bottle of water is .30 cents.
 For just $10 you can get a delicious meal at a nice restaurant.
 For street food you can eat like a king for $3-5.